CSE-UNR/finalproject-teamphotoshop/README.md

 - There is alreday a file in the repository for a saved game.

 ## Submission details
-To submit your project, you should use git in your Linux environment:
+If you are usinng git from the command line, execute the following commands:
 1. After accepting the assignment invitation, copy the clone URL
 2. Type
 ```git clone clone_URL```